Saddle-Type Blow-Up Solutions with Computer-Assisted Proofs: Validation and Extraction of Global Nature: Example 3: presence of separatrix involving blow-ups

 We then extend the manifold inside $\mathcal{D} \equiv \{p(x) < 1\}$ by the rigorous integration of (\ref{KK-desing}).
-According to numerical simulations (Figure \ref{fig-KK-global}), $W^s(p_{\infty, s}^+)$ is connected to the source $p_b^+$.
-Since $p_b^+$ is a source equilibrium, rigorous integration of (\ref{KK-desing}) in backward time direction provide the computer-assisted validation of the connecting orbit from $p_{\infty, s}^+$ to $p_b^+$ in a standard way using the techniques introduced in e.g. \cite{MT2020_1}.
-In particular, a {\em time-global} trajectory connecting equilibria can be validated.
-On the other hand, we have another bounded equilibrium; the origin $p_0$.
-Eigenvalue validation indicates that $p_0$ is a saddle, and the global trajectory connecting the source $p_b^+$ and the origin $p_0$ is also validated by extending the local stable manifold $W^s_{loc}(p_0)$ of $p_0$ via the parameterization and the rigorous integration of (\ref{KK-desing}) in backward time direction.
+According to numerical simulations (Figure \ref{fig-KK-global}), \KMa{$W^s_{\rm loc}(p_{\infty, s}^+)$} is connected to the source $p_b^+$. \KMa{Rigorous} integration of (\ref{KK-desing}) in backward time direction provide the computer-assisted validation of the connecting orbit from $p_{\infty, s}^+$ to $p_b^+$ \KMa{by constructing a trapping region of $p_b^+$ in backward time, which is a standard techniques for validating global-in-time trajectories and applied in e.g. \cite{MT2020_1}.} On the other hand, we have another bounded equilibrium; the origin $p_0$.
+Eigenvalue validation indicates that $p_0$ is a saddle, and the global trajectory connecting the source $p_b^+$ and the origin $p_0$ is also validated by extending the local stable manifold $W^s_{\rm loc}(p_0)$ of $p_0$ via the parameterization and the rigorous integration of (\ref{KK-desing}) in backward time direction.
 By symmetry, we obtain the chain of connecting orbits among the points $\{p_{\infty, s}^\pm, p_b^\pm, p_0\}$.
 Note that all these points are validated with rigorous errors through the parameterization method.
 Also note that the connecting orbit between $p_{\infty, s}^\pm$ exists through the fact that the horizon $\mathcal{E}$ is invariant and there are no equilibria between them (cf. \cite{Mat2018}).

 As a consequence, an invariant closed curve consisting of connecting orbits among equilibria $\{p_{\infty, s}^\pm, p_b^\pm, p_0\}$ is constructed, as indicated in Figure \ref{fig-KK-global}, with computer-assisted proof.
-The well-known Jordan's Closed Curve Theorem indicates that the invariant closed curve decomposes the phase space $\overline{\mathcal{D}}$ into two regions.
-In the sequel we study the nature of solutions through points on these separated regions from the viewpoint of blow-up behavior.
+The well-known Jordan's Closed Curve Theorem indicates that the invariant closed curve decomposes the phase space $\overline{\mathcal{D}}$ into two regions\KMa{\footnote{ \KMa{Numerically observed phase portrait in Figure \ref{fig-KK-global} implies the existence of chains of connecting orbits providing a finer decomposition of the phase space.
+But we omit such a precise decomposition because the process is basically identical and the essential consequence is similar.} }}.
+In the sequel, we study the nature of solutions through points on these separated regions from the viewpoint of blow-up behavior.